huggingface/blog/ml-for-games-5.md

 - **Brainstorm small ideas.** Use language models to help flesh out ideas that don't require the full story context.
 For example, describe a character and use the AI to help brainstorm details about that character.
 - **Refine content.** Write your actual story content, and ask for suggestions on ways to improve that content.
 Even if you don't use the result, it may give you ideas on how to improve the content.

+Despite the limitations I've discussed, dialog agents are an incredibly useful tool for game development, and it's only the beginning.
+Let's talk about the emerging landscape of dialog agents and their potential impact on game development.

 ### Where We're Headed

 #### The Emerging Landscape

 My [process](#process) focused on how ChatGPT can be used for story.
 However, ChatGPT isn't the only solution available.
 [Character.AI](https://beta.character.ai/) provides access to dialog agents that are customized to characters with different personalities, including an [agent](https://beta.character.ai/chat?char=9ZSDyg3OuPbFgDqGwy3RpsXqJblE4S1fKA_oU3yvfTM) that is specialized for creative writing.

 There are many other models which are not yet publicly accessible.
-Check out [this](https://huggingface.co/blog/dialog-agents) recent blog post on dialog agents, including a comparison with other existing models such as [Google's LaMDA](https://arxiv.org/abs/2201.08239), [Meta's BlenderBot](https://arxiv.org/abs/2208.03188), [DeepMind's Sparrow](https://arxiv.org/abs/2209.14375), and [Anthropic's Assistant](https://arxiv.org/abs/2204.05862).
+Check out [this](https://huggingface.co/blog/dialog-agents) recent blog post on dialog agents, including a comparison with other existing models such as [Google's LaMDA](https://arxiv.org/abs/2201.08239) and [Bard](https://blog.google/technology/ai/bard-google-ai-search-updates/), [Meta's BlenderBot](https://arxiv.org/abs/2208.03188), [DeepMind's Sparrow](https://arxiv.org/abs/2209.14375), and [Anthropic's Assistant](https://arxiv.org/abs/2204.05862).
 It remains to be seen how these models will compete and play out in the near future.

 While many prevalent contenders are closed-source, there are also open source dialog agent efforts, such as [LAION's OpenAssistant](https://github.com/LAION-AI/Open-Assistant), reported efforts from [CarperAI](https://carper.ai), and the open source release of [Google's FLAN-T5 XXL](https://huggingface.co/google/flan-t5-xxl).
 These can be combined with open source tools like [LangChain](https://github.com/hwchase17/langchain), which allow language model inputs and outputs to be chained, helping to work toward open dialog agents.